DevOps and Agile

-Melvin Conway, an eminent computer scientist and programmer, create Conway's Law, which states: Organizations that design systems are constrained to produce designs which are copies of the communication structures of these organizations.
+Melvin Conway, an eminent computer scientist and programmer, created Conway's Law, which states: Organizations that design systems are constrained to produce designs which are copies of the communication structures of these organizations.
 Thus, a company with frontend, backend, and database teams might lean heavily towards three-tier architectures.
 The structure of the application developed will be determined, in large part, by the communication structure of the organization developing it.
 In short, form is a product of communication.

 Now, let's look at the fundamental concept of Conway's Law applied to the organization itself.
 The traditional-but-insufficient waterfall development process has defined a specific communication structure for our application: Developers hand off to the quality assurance (QA) team for testing, QA hands off to the operations (Ops) team for deployment.
 The communication defined by this non-Agile process reinforces our flawed organizational structures, uncovering another example of Conway's Law: Organizational structure is a product of process.